dshanske/simple-location/readme.md

 as protected if the location is in the zone and the location-visibility property is not set.
 For the post editor in WordPress, looking up the location of an item inside the zone will result in the visibility being set to protected and the name being set to the zone name.
 This can be overridden.

-## Venues ##
+## Locations and Venues ##

-Venues are locations stored as a custom taxonomy in WordPress using the Term Metadata functionality added in Version 4.4 of WordPress.
-Venues as taxonomies have the advantage of supporting an archive page of all posts from that location and giving the location a permalink on your site.

-To add anything more than a basic location you will have to create a venue.
-This functionality has been pending for several versions, but is unimplemented.
+Locations and venues both use WordPress taxonomies to allow you to generate an archive page of all posts from that location/venue and giving it a permalink on your site.
+Locations are meant to reflect a more general location...for example, "Here are posts I made in California."
+Venues are meant to reflect a specific location, such as a business or point of interest.
+"Here are all my posts made at the Dairy Queen."

+Locations are divided by administrative areas.
+The hierarchy for locations is:
+* Country
+* Region - state, county, or province level.
+* Locality - city, town, or village level

+The reverse geocoding system attempts to consistently retrieve the country code, region code, and locality for the location and add them to the location taxonomy.
+This can be potentially problematic, as if the returns from the locations added aren't consistent, it will duplicate and explode the list of terms.
+This is the same issue that has held back venues.

+Locations are matched using the country code, region code, and locality field, and therefore, you can edit the displayed name without any issue.

+The taxonomy for venue functionality has been in the plugin for several versions, but has remained unimplemented due to the difficulty in automating the selection process.

 ## Weather ##